Dollar Slides on Signs of US Labor Market Weakness

-The dollar index (DXY00) today fell to a 1.5-week low and is down by -0.22%.
-Signs that the US labor market has weakened are weighing on the dollar after a report today from ADP showed US private employers shed more jobs than they created in the four weeks ending October 25.
-Also, today's report showing a decline in the US Oct NFIB small business optimism index to a 6-month low was bearish for the dollar.

-The dollar is also under pressure amid signs that a resolution to the US government shutdown is nearing.
-After the Senate voted 60-40 on Monday to pass a temporary continuing resolution (CR) to fund the government, the House is expected to vote on the measure on Wednesday, and House Speaker Johnson said he expects it will pass quickly.
-If approved, the bill goes to President Trump, who said he will sign it into law.
-The reopening of the government would allow the release of economic reports, which may show a weakening US economy, prompting the Fed to keep cutting interest rates.

-The US Oct NFIB small business optimism index fell -0.6 to a 6-month low of 98.2, weaker than expectations of 98.3.

-ADP reported today that for the four weeks ending October 25, 2025, US private employers shed an average of 11,250 jobs a week, suggesting a net loss of jobs and a weakening labor market.
+ADP reported that US employers shed an average of 2,500 jobs per week in the four weeks ended November 1.

+The US Nov NAHB housing market index unexpectedly rose +1 to a 7-month high of 38, stronger than expectations of no change at 37.

 Swaps are pricing in a 4% chance of a -25 bp rate cut by the ECB at the December 18 policy meeting.

-USD/JPY (^USDJPY) today is down by -0.08%.
-The yen recovered from an 8.75-month low against the dollar today after the dollar retreated on some negative US labormarket news Also, the larger-than-expected increase in the Japan Oct Eco Watchers Outlook Survey to a 2.25-year high was bullish for the yen.
-The yen added to its gains today as T-note prices rose.
+The yen initially moved lower today on dovish comments from BOJ Governor Ueda, who said the BOJ was gradually adjusting monetary easing.
+The yen also had a negative carryover from Monday when Japan’s weak Q3 GDP report sparked concern that Japan’s weak economy would bolster Prime Minister Takaichi’s case for an ambitious stimulus package that would substantially increase Japan’s debt burden.

+BOJ Governor Ueda said the BOJ is in the process of slowly dialing back its easing support for the economy, saying, “We are in the process of making gradual adjustments to the degree of monetary easing.”

-The yen has recently been weak due to Japanese political uncertainty and a delayed BOJ rate hike.
-The markets are discounting a 45% chance of a BOJ rate hike at the next policy meeting on December 19.
+The markets are discounting a 28% chance of a BOJ rate hike at the next policy meeting on December 19.

-Gains in precious metals are limited today due to improving prospects for lawmakers to end the US government shutdown, which is reducing safe-haven demand for precious metals.
-On Monday, the Senate passed a CR to fund the government, and the House is expected to pass the measure on Wednesday, when it will be forwarded to President Trump, who said he will sign it into law.
+Gold and silver prices today fell to 1-week lows on reduced expectations for another rate cut at December’s FOMC meeting after the recent slew of hawkish Fed comments.
+The chances of a Fed rate cut at next month’s FOMC meeting fell to 48% today from 70% earlier this month.
+However, losses in precious metals are limited after today’s weekly ADP report showed employers shed jobs this month, which weighed on the dollar, pushing the chance for a Fed rate cut next month up to 48% from 40% on Monday.

+Precious metals continue to have some underlying safe-haven demand amid uncertainty over US tariffs, geopolitical risks, central bank buying, and political pressure on the Fed’s independence.

-Strong central bank demand for gold is supportive of prices, following last week's report from China's PBOC that bullion held in its reserves rose to 74.09 million troy ounces in October, the twelfth consecutive month the PBOC has boosted its gold reserves.
-Last Thursday, the World Gold Council reported that global central banks purchased 220 MT of gold in Q3, up 28% from Q2.
+Strong central bank demand for gold is supportive of prices, following the most recent news that showed bullion held in China’s PBOC reserves rose to 74.09 million troy ounces in October, the twelfth consecutive month the PBOC has boosted its gold reserves.
+Also, the World Gold Council recently reported that global central banks purchased 220 MT of gold in Q3, up 28% from Q2.

-Precious metals continue to have some underlying safe-haven demand amid the ongoing US government shutdown, uncertainty over US tariffs, geopolitical risks, central bank buying, and political pressure on the Fed's independence.

 Since posting record highs in mid-October, long liquidation pressures have weighed on precious metals prices.
 Holdings in gold and silver ETFs have recently fallen after posting 3-year highs on October 21.On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.